andrewginns/MSc-Project/Current_Problems.md

 raise ValueError("as_list() is not defined on an unknown TensorShape.")
 ValueError: as_list() is not defined on an unknown TensorShape.
 ~~~~
   * A dialogue has been opened with Movidius support about this https://ncsforum.movidius.com/discussion/865/conversion-of-frozen-tensorflow-graph-to-movidius-graph#latest

+2. The Android app is not showing a live preview of the network output properly
+  * This is likely being caused by input to the network being RGB instead of expected jpeg
+  * Code to convert from camera YUV420 output to jpeg is being developed

 # Solved

+### Solved by writing own freeze graph script
+1. The default freeze_graph does not work on CycleGAN due to moving_mean ops
+* A custom implementation of freeze.py is implemented instead

 ### Solved using the TF1.8 tools
 2. freeze.py seems to introduce a node called _SOURCE with type 'NoOp'